sdwrage/sdwrage.github.io/index.md

 While the title might seem like a redundant battle cry for any first post, I believe it encapsulates so much more than that.
-A simple two letter statement gives the reader a sense of not only the writers profession but what future posts may be about.
+A simple two letter statement gives the reader a sense of not only the writer's profession but what future posts may be about.
 It is a callout that there is none before me and so many more to hopefully come.